 - Leaning into automation and machine learning to assure that the right message reaches the right person at the right time.

 - Approaching customer service as a brand imperative that is part of marketing, not siloed from it.

 - Being a good and ethical employer that employees love to talk about.

-From the Sales Funnel to an Infinite Buyer Journey
+From the Sales Funnel to Infinite Engagement

 The smart folks over at the Content Marketing Institute observed that the traditional sales funnel literally squeezes prospects.